tiredamage42/Athena/README.md

 # Athena
 An experiment in neural network creation, created as my Stackathon project for Fullstack Academy.

+### Can we create a Neural Network that creates other Neural Networks?

 Written in python.

 Required Libraries: